 Star player: Christopher Trimmel

-That reverse may not have augured well, but Urs Fischer’s men have recovered brilliantly and are currently comfortably in mid-table, having beaten both Dortmund and Gladbach along the way.
-They may have a team with big, physical players such as Christian Genter, Neven Subotic and Sebastian Andersson, but Union can play a bit too, and captain Christopher Trimmel has become an unlikely attacking weapon, registering seven assists from set pieces thus far.
+Urs Fischer’s men were brilliant in their Bundesliga debut, finishing 11th and comfortably avoiding relegation, while beating both Dortmund and Gladbach along the way.
+They may have a team with big, physical players such as Christian Genter, Neven Subotic and Sebastian Andersson, but Union can play a bit too, and captain Christopher Trimmel was an unlikely attacking weapon, registering eight assists and providing a constant menace with his delivery from set pieces.

 Nickname: Die Werderaner (The River Islanders)